 Is your pet disruptive or destructive when left alone?
 Do you frequently come home to destroyed furniture, accidents, or other signs that your furbaby might not be housetrained?
 These signs are clear indications of separation anxiety.
 Separation anxiety is a common behavioral disorder that affects cats and dogs worldwide.
 An estimated 20-40% of dogs suffer from separation anxiety, as well as about 13% of all cats.
 Anxiety and stress can prevent your pets from leading happy, healthy, and well-adjusted lives.
 Fortunately, we’ve gathered information in order to recognize the signs of separation anxiety and how you can help your furbaby.

 Separation anxiety is a condition rooted in acute stress that can be extremely difficult for our pets.
-It is more serious than a pout or a whimper when their favorite humans leave their sight, destructive chewing, or mischief when they become bored or disengaged.
-Separation anxiety is stimulated when dogs become distraught because of separation from their human guardians or the people they are bonded to.
-They feel a lingering sense of dread and panic when they are left alone and can result in an ongoing deterioration of your pet’s physical and mental health.
+It is more serious than a pout or a whimper, destructive chewing, or mischief due to boredom.
+Separation anxiety is triggered when dogs and cats become distraught due to separation from their human guardians or the people they are bonded to.
+They feel a lingering sense of dread and/or panic that can result in the deterioration of your pet’s physical and mental health.

-While some dogs might simply have undesirable habits when left alone – destructive chewing, urinating or defecating indoors, insistent barking or howling, or persistent digging - these can also be symptoms of stress.
-When these behaviors are mixed with other signals of distress, it can indicate that your pet struggles with separation anxiety.
+Some dogs or cats might simply have undesirable habits when left alone – destructive chewing, urinating or defecating indoors, incessant barking or yowling.
+However, these behaviors, along with other signs of distress, can indicate stress and anxiety.